KarlK90/CPPG-Presentation/slides/presentation.md

 </div>
 <div class="col-xs">

-* > In C++ it's harder to shoot yourself in the foot, but when you do, you blow off your whole leg.
+* > C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off.

 </div>
 </div>